 How to Rebuild Your Marriage During a Separation

 According to data from Ohio State University, 80% of couples that have decided to separate actually end up in divorce.
+Many marriages face this challenge, but not all are destined to end.
+In this article, we will discuss how some marriages can be rebuilt during separation.
 If your spouse has decided to leave (or already has left), it might seem like the end of the road for your marriage.
 But don’t despair – if you know how to rebuild your marriage during a separation, you can still build your path towards a happy and harmonious marriage.

 Can Separation Save a Marriage?